wevote/WebApp/docs/contributing/CONTRIBUTING_STANDARDS.md

 # Code Craftsmanship

-We value Software Craftsmanship for the We Vote project since it makes working on the We Vote code base …
+We value Software Craftsmanship for the WeVote project since it makes working on the WeVote code base …
 * Fun since the product is composed of clean self documenting components that
   * Do not repeat themselves -- each functional block has a component, or collection of components that can be widely used, or is completely unique.
   * Are easy to rearrange on panels and pages, with less (or no) modifying of the components themselves for new uses or new UI approaches..